 Figure 5.3.1-1: Transmission and distribution networks in smart grids

 For these use cases, the data acquisition process is typically not latency-critical, but a large number of sensors have to be efficiently connected, especially since many of these sensors have limited power source.
 Moreover, lifespans of the field IoT devices are expected to be one decade or longer, which is one of the main differences compared with consumer products.
 Many production systems are subject to regulatory approvals (e.g., safety certification), changes to a running production system have often to be avoided.
 Often sensors are deployed in locations that are inaccessible, where physical replacement would be unduly expensive.
 Research continues to develop efficient communication techniques to meet the requirements, among which ambient power-enabled IoT (Ambient IoT) [4] is very promising to enable wireless communication with minimum energy consumption.
 The Ambient IoT devices typically are battery-less or with limited energy storage capability, and obtain energy from the environment.

+In this use case GreenGrid has service level agreement with GreenMobile to deploy 5G network to enable the communication of these Ambient IoT devices with the network.
+As part of the service level agreement, GreenMobile provides energy efficient communication and management services to GreenGrid including:

+- interfacing with GreenGrid’s grid monitoring and management platform;

+- ensuring the lifespan of the Ambient IoT devices of 10-15 years;

+- providing energy efficient device management for the Ambient IoT devices based on the instructions from the grid monitoring and management platform;

+- providing energy efficient operation (e.g. inventory, read, write) the Ambient IoT devices based on the instructions from the grid monitoring and management platform;

+- providing sufficient positioning information of the Ambient IoT devices;

+- providing energy efficient security mechanisms for the communication between Ambient IoT devices and the network.